 This project has been cancelled and will apparently not proceed.
 Plans called for the New York Wheel to be located on the banks of Staten Island, near the dock of the Staten Island Ferry.
 It would have offered incredible views of the Manhattan skyline and the Statue of Liberty.
 At a cost of $230 million ($7 million for its lighting package alone), the wheel would have reportedly accommodated an impressive 1,440 passengers per ride.
 The length of the ride would have been an estimated 38 minutes.
 The massive wheel was first planned to open in 2015, but construction was delayed a number of times.

-The United Arab Emirates city already has the world's tallest building.
+The United Arab Emirates city already has the world's tallest building (the Burj Khalifa).
 And it will soon have the world's tallest observation wheel (until the next big one comes along).
-It's unclear when it might open, but construction has begun, and the Dubai Eye could be spinning by 2018.
+It's unclear when it might open, but construction has begun (albeit, proceeding slowly), and the Dubai Eye could be spinning by the end of 2018.
 It will be located on a man-made island.